jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

 Adds a standard Menubar along the top of the GUI.
 On Windows/Linux a menubar will only be shown, once the first menu has been added.
 On Mac, a menubar is always present.
-Menubars are made up of a series of menus, each conaining a list of names.
+Menubars are made up of a series of menus, each containing a list of names.
 These names can be menu-items, radio buttons, check boxes, separators, or sub-menus.

 ####Create Menus